-There are four key reasons why U.S. companies should consider exporting to Mexico:
+There are three key reasons why U.S. companies should consider exporting to Mexico:

 - Given Mexico’s large, diversified market, most U.S. products and services have ample opportunities.
-The new U.S.–Mexico–Canada Agreement (USMCA), which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020, provides additional trade-related benefits for U.S. companies.
+The new United States–Mexico–Canada Agreement (USMCA), which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020, provides additional trade-related benefits for U.S. companies.

 - Close cultural, social, and economic ties make Mexico a natural market to consider for first-time exporters and those firms looking for new export markets.

-Both countries have over USD 144 billion in bilateral, reciprocal foreign direct investment (FDI).
-Mexico is the 20th-largest investor in the United States, having invested a total stock of USD 42.9 billion at the end of 2019 U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 81,600 American workers in 2017 (the most recent year for which figures are available).
-Over the last 20 years U.S.-Mexico supply chains have become increasingly integrated and production sharing—with intermediate steps in the creation of a final good taking place on both sides of the border—is now commonplace.
+Mexico is the 19th-largest investor in the United States, having amassed a total stock of USD 42.9 billion at the end of 2019.
+U.S. affiliates of Mexican-owned firms, in such diverse sectors as food, communications, plastics, metals, auto components and business services, employed 85,700 U.S. workers in 2018 (the most recent year for which figures are available).
+Over the last 20 years U.S. and Mexican supply chains have become increasingly integrated and production sharing—with intermediate steps in the creation of a final good taking place on both sides of the border—is now commonplace.

 Mexico is a member of the World Trade Organization (WTO), Asia-Pacific Economic Cooperation (APEC), G-20, and Organization for Economic Cooperation and Development (OECD).
-Mexico has 13 FTAs covering 50 countries, including the 11-country Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP, formerly known as the Trans-Pacific Partnership).
+Mexico has 13 free trade agreements (FTAs) covering 50 countries, including the 11-country Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP, formerly known as the Trans-Pacific Partnership).
 For U.S. exporters, Mexico’s participation in these international agreements means that, in general, the Mexican market is one of the most open and competitive in the world.